NEW YORK STATE STOP-DWI ASSOCIATION

 The STOP-DWI Program was created by the State Legislature in 1981

-Empowers counties to coordinate local efforts to reduce alcohol and other drug related traffic crashes.
+Our program empowers counties to coordinate local efforts to reduce alcohol and other drug related traffic crashes.

 The Program functions as a financially self-sustaining alcohol and highway safety program.